 The number of fasteners can also vary, from one to three, depending on the jacket.
 Their job is to hold the extra fabric in place as it closes over the other side of the jacket front.

 Double-breasted suits are not as forgiving as the single variety and are not for everyone.
 That said, they are considered extremely stylish and formal.

 Suit Jacket Buttons

-What your buttons are made of is relatively important, but its also a budget consideration.
+What your buttons are made of is relatively important, but it’s also a budget consideration.
 More relevant to this article is how many buttons you have on your suit.
-Most men will have a one, two or three-button suit in their wardrobe.
+Most men will have a one, two, or three-button suit in their wardrobe.
 Ideally, one of each.

 Buttons may be small, but they can make a world of difference to your look.
 How you fasten them counts, too.

-There are some unspoken rules governing buttons.
 Leaving the bottom button open is one of them.
 Most suits are cut to be worn with the last button undone.
 A fastened bottom button will spoil the silhouette and could make you look like a fashion-failure.